The Eiken Foundation of Japan seeks experienced writers/editors for full-time positions developing content for English-proficiency tests.

 5) Rate responses from speaking and writing tests.

-6) Assist at test sites as an administrator or examiner.
+6) Assist at public test sites as an administrator or examiner.

 7) Report to senior editors and section managers.